 All prospective volunteers will be required to complete Safe Voices' advocacy training known as CAIRET: Comprehensive Advocacy, Intervention Response and Ethics Training.
 This training equips volunteers with the necessary skills to support callers on our 24-hour Helpline.

 All material is approached with a social justice lens that emphasizes empowerment, collaboration, and inclusion.
-Each CAIRET is offered quarterly, with exact dates being released at least four weeks before training starts.
+The CAIRET is offered throughout the year, with exact dates being released at least four weeks before training starts.

 Qualified volunteers must be at least 18 years of age, attend all scheduled trainings, and pass criminal and DHHS background checks.